Bringup on a New OS or Architecture¶

 There are parts of the libc which are implemented differently for different

 architectures.
-The simplest example of this is the syscall
+The simplest example of this is the syscall function and

 its internal implementation - its Linux implementation differs for different